Third Notice of Regulatory Relief

 - Distilled Spirits Manufacturers Providing High-Proof Spirits for Disinfection Purposes

-These temporary relief measures remain in place, and the Department now adds the following measure to this list:
+Unless otherwise noted, those temporary relief measures remain in place, and the Department now adds the following measure to this list:

 13. Virtual Wine Tastings